Elsagate: Recent history and Elsagate videos related to popular video games (2020s)

 Although YouTube initiated a crackdown on Elsagate content in 2017, videos hosting similar content have continued to be found on the website in the following years.
-Much of the content is based on video game IPs popular with children, such as Minecraft, Among Us or Poppy Playtime, and is both marketed towards, and freely accessible to, children.
-And while YouTube Kids disallows inappropriate content and is intended to steer children away from the main app, the efficacy of that method has been called into question.
+While YouTube Kids disallows inappropriate content and is intended to steer children away from the main app, its efficiency has been called into question.

-An investigation, published by Wired on 30 March 2021, found dozens of "disturbing" or "grotesque" animated videos targeting Minecraft and Among Us fans that were featured under YouTube's "Topics" or "hashtags" pages for the games.
+An investigation, published by Wired on March 30, 2021, found dozens of "disturbing" or "grotesque" animated videos targeting Minecraft and Among Us fans that were featured under YouTube's "Topics" or "hashtags" pages for the games.
 The magazine argued that these newer discoverability features lacked moderation, and allowed "opportunistic" channels to display questionable or inappropriate content.
 One livestream showcased an animated video of a bare-chested, female Minecraft avatar opening a present containing a poop emoji, as well as a thumbnail featuring two inflated breasts holding up a "poop Minecraft brick"[sic], with other inappropriate or disturbing Minecraft or Among Us-style thumbnails, easily seen via the Topics or hashtags sections.
-Still, the magazine acknowledged the 2017 purge and stated that their findings didn't represent "a direct Elsagate repeat," noting that these videos were not on YouTube Kids, that much of their shocking content was limited to the thumbnails only, and that many of the more obvious ways of targeting children had been challenged by the purge.
+Still, the magazine acknowledged the 2017 purge and stated that their findings didn't represent "a direct Elsagate repeat", noting that these videos were not on YouTube Kids, that much of their shocking content was limited to the thumbnails only, and that many of the more obvious ways of targeting children had been challenged by the purge.

 In 2022, Newsweek also reported on channels and videos containing similarly inappropriate content or thumbnails, featuring characters from horror games such as Five Nights at Freddy's and Poppy Playtime that were popular with children.
 The magazine described suggestive thumbnails, as well as content that featured drugs (including date rape drugs) and violence, such as murder, school shootings, or physical abuse towards children and female characters.
 YouTube responded, stating that "the content shared has not been found in the YouTube Kids app which is our recommended experience for children under 13."
-However, Sonia Livingstone, professor at the London School of Economics and expert on children's digital safety, argued that this was insufficient, given that the main app still had the content in question accessible to children, with poor moderation, labeling and "age-gating."
+However, Sonia Livingstone, professor at the London School of Economics and expert on children's digital safety, argued that this was insufficient, given that the main app still had the content in question accessible to children, with poor moderation, labelling and "age-gating".
 Newsweek further contended that, while YouTube encourages creators to age-restrict content intended for older users and disallows content that targets minors while displaying inappropriate themes, none of the videos they found had been age-restricted.